guutz/symbiont-workspace/.docs/dynamic-redirects-strategy.md

 > **📖 Part of the Zero-Rebuild CMS Vision** - See `.docs/zero-rebuild-cms-vision.md` for the complete architecture

+> **⚠️ IMPLEMENTATION STATUS: DESIGNED ONLY**
+> This document contains a complete design for dynamic redirects, but **no code has been implemented yet**.
+> - ❌ No database migration for redirects table exists
+> - ❌ No middleware implementation in `hooks.server.ts`
+> - ❌ No admin UI for redirect management
+>
+> This is a **roadmap document** for Phase 3 implementation.

 ## Overview

 Moving from build-time redirect configuration to runtime dynamic redirect management controlled by a database (potentially via Notion).